The First Year Seminar

 Changed Science, Cities, and the Modern World (Riverhead, 2007).
 Ghost Map's author,

-Steven Johnson, will deliver a Fall semester lecture that will be attended by all FYS students.
+Steven Johnson, delivered a Fall semester lecture attended by all FYS students.

 Other events throughout the academic year will highlight the questions of public health,